JTolentinoR/BrusselatorDynamics/README.md

 # BrusselatorDynamicsReconstruction
-Dynamic system reconstruction for gene regulation using correlation matrices.
+Dynamical system reconstruction for gene regulation using correlation matrices.